 In recent years, our hospital and healthcare facility clients have become subject to an increasing number of legal actions alleging malpractice or related legal theories.
 Because our temporary healthcare professionals provide medical care, claims may be brought against our temporary healthcare professionals and us relating to the quality of medical care provided by our temporary healthcare professionals while on assignment at our hospital and healthcare facility clients.
 We and our temporary healthcare professionals are at times named in these lawsuits regardless of our contractual obligations or the standard of care provided by our temporary healthcare professionals.
 In some instances, we are required to indemnify hospital and healthcare facility clients contractually against some or all of these potential legal actions.
-Also, because most of our temporary healthcare professionals are our employees, we may be subject to various employment claims and contractual disputes regarding the terms of a temporary healthcare professional are professional and general liability coverage.
+Also, because most of our temporary healthcare professionals are our employees, we may be subject to various employment claims and contractual disputes regarding the terms of a temporary healthcare professional's employment.
+We maintain a policy of \$10 million for employment practices coverage with an additional excess coverage of \$10 million.
+We also have two layers of professional and general liability coverage.
 The professional and general liability coverage consists of primary coverage with limits of \$1 million per occurrence and \$3 million in the aggregate and an umbrella policy with limits of \$20 million.
 However, our insurance coverage may not cover all claims against us or continue to be available to us at a reasonable cost.
 Also, we may not be able to pass on all or any portion of increased insurance costs to our hospital and healthcare facility clients.
-If we are unable to maintain adequate insurance coverage or if any claims are to substantial liabilities.
+If we are unable to maintain adequate insurance coverage or if any claims are not covered by insurance, we may be exposed to substantial liabilities.